RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 5. `first_data_timestamp()`: Returns the first timestamp in the dataframe
 6. `last_data_timestamp()`: Returns the last timestamp in the dataframe
 7. `data_duration_s()`: Returns the duration of the data in seconds
+8. `unaltered_data_timestamps()`: Returns a numpy.array of the raw timestamps as recorded by the sensor.
+These values are never updated, adjusted or otherwise changed from what the sensor reported.

 ** Reading enumerated types from this function requires additional imports.
 Refer to [the footnote on enumerated types](#a-note-on-enumerated-types) for more information